andrewmunsell/lfx/README.md

 Additionally, the connector must implement a single method-- `render(Buffer)`.
 The render method accepts a Buffer of length `3 * LEDs`.
 The buffer passed into the render method is guaranteed to be a length divisible by 3 and contain bytes representing RGB values, with each triplet representing a single LED's state.

+## Animations

+Animations are modules designed to allow for continuous update of LEDs and display of patterns.
+Animations may be configured for the entire strand of LEDs or a subset.
+Each animation must not require a minimum or maximum strand length, as they may be applied for a single LED or an entire strand of hundreds.

+Animations must be packaged as NPM modules that conform to the following specification.
+There are several methods each animation must implement:

+### Animation(Object, LFXLightManager)

+**Parameters**

+- `Object` - The object will contain options for the animation to initialize with.
+The options object will always contain a `length` property that indicates the number of LEDs the animation is responsible for, as well as an `offset` property indicating the starting index of the LEDs to manage.
+- `LFXLightManager (Object)` - The manager of this animation.
+This reference is used to register for message notifications.

+The constructor must accept an object containing options for the animation.

+### render(Buffer, Number)

+**Parameters**

+- `Buffer` - Buffer to render the animation from onto.
+This object must be modified.
+- `Number` - Delta time (change in time) since the last render call in milliseconds

+The render method must render the current animation onto the `Buffer` passed to it.
+The `Buffer` passed must be modified and no object or variable may be returned.

+### setOptions(Object)

+**Parameters**

+- `Object` - New options to set.
+This may include new `offset` and `length` properties as well.

+Set the animation's options to the object passed.
+Requirements are similar to the object passed into the constructor.

 ## JSON-RPC API

 The API is JSON-RPC 2.0 compliant and has several methods for managing the raw pixel data, as well as animations.
 It can be accessed over a TCP socket or over HTTP.